nevi-me/datafusion-rdbms-ext/README.md

 I personally see DF (more Ballista) as very fitting in a federated query engine space.
 I would want to replace Dremio, SAP HANA, Presto, etc with it.
 For DF/Ballista to reach a position where one can replace these engines with it, it'd need a lot of data source connectivity.
 Not only for pulling data, but also for efficiently choosing when to push compute to source vs loading data.

-For example, I've previously worked on a draft of a MongoDB DataFusion source, which worked reasonably, and with effort and tuning could grant the user a neat SQL interface into MondoDB data.
+For example, I've previously worked on a draft of a MongoDB DataFusion source, which worked reasonably, and with effort and tuning could grant the user a neat SQL interface into MongoDB data.